IgorKhm/igorkhm.github.io/index.md

 2. "Coverability and Termination in Recursive Petri Nets" - Petri nets 2019.  <a href="/presentations/petrinet19.pdf "><img src="pictures/pdf.png" alt="drawing" width="20"/></a>

-# Tools
-<p id="Tools"> </p>
- + [MinCov](https://github.com/IgorKhm/MinCov)- Python implementation of an algorithm solving the coverability set problem for the Petri nets.
-Based on the work in <a href="/tobeadded"> "Minimal coverability tree construction made complete and efficient"</a>.

 # Teaching
 <p id="Teaching"> </p>